Funding opportunity

 All project expenditures are subject to the principles and directives governing the appropriate use of grant funds, as outlined in the

-To apply, applicants must submit a notification of intent (NOI) to apply for a SAP-RTI grant category 2 or 3 through the
+To apply for SAP-RTI categories 2 or 3, applicants must first submit a notification of intent to apply (NOI) by the

 While applicants are encouraged to provide quotations for all equipment, applicants must include two (2) recent quotations for any individual item(s) over $40,000 net.
 If the required number of quotations cannot reasonably be submitted, applicants must provide a clear justification in the Budget justification section.